PRECIOUS-Gold hits 4-month low, longest losing streak in 7 months

 * ECB and more U.S. data awaited

-* Silver recovers from 11-month low, remains below $19/oz (Updates with late afternoon moves in spot gold, platinum, palladium and U.S. stock indices)
+* Silver recovers from 11-month low, remains below $19/oz (Recasts with close of U.S. gold futures and fresh trader quote; adds NEW YORK to dateline, new byline)

 By Barani Krishnan and Jan Harvey

-NEW YORK/LONDON, June 2 (Reuters) - Gold prices edged lower for a fifth day in a row on Monday, marking their longest losing streak in seven months as investors stuck with equity markets after U.S. stocks hit another record high.
+NEW YORK/LONDON, June 2 (Reuters) - Gold prices edged lower for a fifth day in a row on Monday, marking their longest losing streak in seven months, as investors remained glued to ebullient equity markets after U.S. stocks hit another record high.

 Caution ahead of the latest European Central Bank policy meeting and a rash of key U.S. data due this week also kept gold bulls at bay.

-On Wall Street, both the Dow Jones industrial average and the S&P 500 hit intraday record highs and remained in positive territory after a closely watched gauge of U.S. manufacturing was corrected to show more strength than initially indicated.
+On Wall Street, both the Dow Jones industrial average and the S&P 500 touched intraday record highs and firmed after a closely watched gauge on U.S. manufacturing was corrected to show more strength than initially indicated.

 “There’s a sort of growing sense that we don’t really need gold or alternative investments when stocks are doing so well,” said Adrian Day, principal at Adrian Day Asset Management in Annapolis, Maryland, which has $160 million in assets.